 - 11.1 The FIA will nominate the following delegates:

 - a) A Technical delegate.

 - b) An Assistant to the Technical Delegate

 - c) A Media delegate

 - d) A Safety Car Driver

-- e) An FIA Coordinator
+- e) A Medical Delegate (If deemed necessary).

-- 11.2 The role of the FIA delegates is to help the officials of the Event in their duties, to ensure, within their fields of competence, that all the regulations governing the Competition are respected, to make any comments they judge necessary and to draw up the various reports required by the FIA concerning the Competition.
+- f) An FIA Coordinator

-- 11.3 The Technical Delegate nominated by the FIA will be responsible for scrutineering and will have full authority over the national scrutineers.
+- 11.2 The role of the FIA delegates is to help the officials of the Event in their duties, to ensure, within their fields of competence, that all the regulations governing the Competition are respected, to make any comments they judge necessary and to draw up the various reports required by the FIA concerning the Competition. - 11.3 The Technical Delegate nominated by the FIA will be responsible for scrutineering and will have full authority over the national scrutineers.